 Long Creek$1,758

-By comparing car insurance quotes, you can save an average of 26% per year for a full coverage policy in South Carolina.
+If you compare car insurance quotes, you could enjoy an annual saving of around 26% on a full coverage policy in South Carolina.

 While the actual savings may differ for each person, comparing price quotes before buying a policy can help you find affordable insurance.